 The Cosmic Origins Spectrograph (COS

 ) is an ultraviolet spectrograph designed to optimize observations of point sources.
 It was installed during Servicing Mission 4 in the instrument bay previously occupied by COSTAR.
 COS is designed to be a very high throughput instrument, providing medium to low resolution ultraviolet spectroscopy.
 The instrument has two channels for ultraviolet spectroscopy: Far-ultraviolet (FUV) and Near-ultraviolet (NUV).

 COS/FUV uses a single optical element to disperse and focus light onto a crossed-delay-line (XDL) detector; the result is high ultraviolet sensitivity from about 900 Å to 2050 Å with resolving power for different modes ranging from R ~ 1300 to ~ 17,000 (for detailed information on the resolving power of the FUV channel, please see the COS Instrument Handbook

 ).
 This detector has heritage from the FUSE spacecraft.
 The active front surface of the detector is curved; to achieve the length required to capture the entire projected COS spectrum, two detector segments are placed end-to-end with a small gap between them.
-Each detector segment has an active area of 85 x 10 mm, digitized to 16384 x 1024 pixels, and a resolution element of 6 x 10 pixels.
+Each detector segment has an active area of 85 ×

 The FUV channel has three gratings: G140L provides nearly complete coverage of the FUV wavelength range in a single exposure with a resolving power R ~ 1300 to 3500.
 G130M spans wavelengths between 900 Å and 1450 Å, and G160M covers the wavelength range between 1400 Å to 1775 Å; both these gratings provide resolving power R between 13,000 and 17,000 for wavelengths longer than 1150 Å (see the next paragraph for resolving power at shorter wavelengths)

 .
 For all three FUV gratings, a small segment of the spectrum is lost to the gap between the two detector segments.
 This gap can be filled by obtaining two exposures offset in wavelength.